redwoodjs/redwoodjs-com-archive/cookbook/GoTrue_Auth.md

 Since our users can't sign in until they've signed up, Sign Up feels like an appropriate place to start building our interface.

-Note that our first iteration of sign up won't include features like Email Confirmation or Password Recovery.
-Those, among other features, will be covered in an Advanced Concepts section of this recipe (coming soon).
+Our first iteration won't include features like Email Confirmation or Password Recovery.
+Those, among other features, will be covered in the Advanced Concepts section of this recipe (coming soon).

-Let's forego email confirmation for now.
-Head back over to your site's **Netlify Dashboard**, open the **Identity tab**, and click **Settings and usage**.
+To forego email confirmation, head back over to your site's **Netlify Dashboard**, open the **Identity** tab, and click **Settings and usage**.

 ![Netlify Identity Settings screenshot](https://user-images.githubusercontent.com/458233/86220685-ed86c900-bb51-11ea-9d74-f1ee4ab0a91b.png)